cloudstake/mdbook_validatortoolbox/src/quick-setup/quick-install/installer-application.md

+# Installing Harmony Validator software on a new Signing or Non-Signing Node
 ---
-## Installing Harmony Validator software on a new Signing or Non-Signing Node
----

-# Installer Application

 ## Installer Choices

 ![Just our loading screen, first time you run it, the bottom banner will read this.](../../.gitbook/assets/image%20%2835%29.png)